reedwan/little-giving-blog/content/posts/palestine-fuel/index.md

 The Messenger (sallallahu alayhi wasallam) when asked about the virtues of Batul Maqdis (Jerusalem), advised: *Send some oil to be lit therein* (Sharh Mushkilul Athar).

-The Palestine Red Crescent has partnered with Little Giving to facilitate daily sadaqah contributions to provide fuel for their emergency and humanitarian programmes.
-They have committed to use 100% of funds for the agreed cause, without deductions for general administration or fundraising.
+Little Giving have partnered with the Palestine Red Crescent to provide fuel for their emergency and humanitarian programmes through daily sadaqah contributions.
+The Palestine Red Crescent has committed to use 100% of funds for the agreed cause, without deductions for general administration or fundraising.

 ![Paramedics from the Palestine Red Crescent attempt to reach injured individuals in a conflict area](a.jpg)